-In order to demonstrate how Buddhist insights into the human condition have parallels with insights and analyses in the history of Western thought, we’ll look at a few examples.
+Here are a couple of examples of how Buddhist insights into the human condition have parallels with insights and analyses in the history of Western thought.
 Given the need for brevity I will be skimming over complex arguments and issues.
 For further information please see the bibliography below.
 [Note: Buddha c.490-c.410]

 Heraclitus (c.540-c.480 BCE)